-8. ANNEXATION PROCEDURES
+8. ANNEXATION

 - A. Policy.
 Property located outside the District's boundaries must be annexed to the District prior to receiving service.
-In addition, service to the Property will be subject to the terms and conditions of a Will Serve Letter approved by the District's Board of Directors in conformance with Section 11.
-Annexation in itself will not create a vested right to water service. - B. Approval Requirements.
-Before initiating Annexation Procedures, a Property Owner desiring to be annexed to the District must obtain a Will Serve Letter from the District in conformance with Section 11 (Will Serve Letters) in order to receive the District's acceptance of their annexation proposal.
+In addition, service to the Property will be subject to the terms and conditions of a Will Serve Letter approved by the District's Board of Directors.
+Annexation in itself will not create a vested right to water service. - B. ANNEXATION, Requirements, Annexation procedures are contained in the Districts Rules and Regulations for Water and Recycled Water Service.